mvolkmann/blog/src/web-dev-tips.md

 1. Press the "OK" button.

 There are web sites that convert JPEG images to the WebP format for free.
-One is {% aTargetBlank "Convertio", "https://convertio.co/jpg-webp/" %}.
+One is {% aTargetBlank "https://convertio.co/jpg-webp/", "Convertio" %}.

 These images can also be created with different aspect ratios and have different parts of the image cropped out.